The views expressed by the host on this program make more sense than anything anybody else says.

 Yeah.

-But I that's why I'm cautioning people today, Sarah, that whatever the ruling is tomorrow is by no means over.
+But that's why I'm cautioning people today, Sarah, that whatever the ruling is tomorrow is by no means over.

-Um just hang in and we'll be back.
+So just hang in and we'll be back.

-All right, we have Biden from Dubuque, Iowa on the depression business coming up.
+All right, we have Biden from Dubuque, Iowa on the Depression business coming up.

-It's audio sound by 24, Mike, but first I want to go back the severability thing.
+But first, I want to go back, the severability thing.

 Regardless, he's up there in the Gulf somewhere.